 #What’s the difference between the Onn Roku TV remote and a regular IR remote?

-Onn Roku TV enhanced remotes use RF/Bluetooth, not infrared.
-They don’t need line-of-sight to the TV and can work through walls.
-The standard Onn remotes included with older models use IR.
-If you’re not sure which you have, try pointing it away from the TV.
-If it still works, it’s RF.
+Onn Roku TV enhanced remotes use RF/Bluetooth, not infrared, so they don’t need line-of-sight and work through walls.
+Older standard Onn remotes use IR.
+To identify yours: point it away from the TV and press a button.
+If it still works, it’s RF/Bluetooth.

 #Can a power strip stop my Onn TV from turning on?